ratchek/dont-break-the-chain-backend/README.md

 Check "TODO" to find a list of things it does not support (including but not limited to authentication!).

 # Setup
+## Environment
 This project is managed with poetry instead of pip + venv
 The easiest way to set up the enviroment is to install poetry.
 Check out the documentation here: https://python-poetry.org/docs/

 Once you have poetry installed on your system, open a terminal in the project directory and run `poetry install`.

+## Database
+This project uses mongodb as a database.
+You need to sign up for a (free) account.
+Once that is done, you should set up a project and get a connection string from the website.
-Modify `example.env` to include your database variables and rename it to `.env` (on linux)
+Modify `example.env` to include your database variables and connection string (make sure to switch out the password).Then rename the file to `.env` (on linux)

+## Running
 To run the project:
 ```
 poetry shell